0xMattCarter/NovemberFork/Studio/README.md

 - Further into the future season winners will receive ERC-20 tokens exchange for more features across the site.

-- See the ControlsX.txt files to get started.
+- See the Controls0.txt files to get started.